Latino groups warn that Biden’s sluggish outreach could have devastating results

 On Sunday, Trump tweeted that “Sleepy Joe Biden has spent 47 years in politics being terrible to Hispanics.
 Now he is relying on Castro lover Bernie Sanders to help him out.”
 Sanders has praised Cuban dictator Fidel Castro’s literacy program, while criticizing his authoritarianism.

 Trump also has been outspoken on Venezuela, but has sent a more muddled message.
-He initially touted his hard line toward authoritarian leader Nicolás Maduro, before opening the door to a meeting and then backtracking.
+He initially touted his hard line against authoritarian leader Nicolás Maduro, before opening the door to a meeting and then backtracking.

 Recent polls by NBC News/Marist and Quinnipiac University show Biden and Trump running about even among Latino voters in Florida — while Clinton outpaced Trump by 27 points with the group four years ago.
 Similarly, a poll of voters in Miami-Dade County, home to many Latinos, showed Trump trailing Biden by 17; he lost there by 30 points in 2016.